 Another problem my model has, is that the frame counter does not work; leaving you wondering how many images you’ve already taken with it.

-Despite these minor annoyances, I very much enjoyed a change of shooting style and lenses.
+Despite these minor annoyances, I’m happy I bought this camera.
 While this Yashica does feel a little cheaper than my old Nikon FE – i.e. lighter, more plastic-y, and less smooth in operation – it really does the job and was a pleasure to take pictures with.
 And the images from that 24mm lens look great to me, too.

 While my Leica M4-2 and a 35mm lens will certainly keep being my main setup, this Yashica SLR is a great way to occasionally spice up my images with a different field of view and have a different shooting experience.